Beware! Social media and divorce do not mix.

 There have been many reported cases where one parent’s right to custody of their children has been severely impacted due to photos that have been posted on their social media accounts.
 If you are fighting to have a specific amount of custody of your children, and the courts are considering character evidence to prove which parent should be allowed more time, your social media timeline can be taken just as seriously as a written statement from a family friend.

 For example, in one case, two parents were fighting over who should have sole custody of their child.
 Images that were taken from Facebook of one of the parents partying, doing drugs and consuming alcohol during ‘their’ parenting time was put forward as evidence, which resulted in that parent having significantly less time as they were deemed to not be as fit a parent as the other.
+This is one of the most important reasons why divorce and social media do not mix.

 DO YOU HAVE HIDDEN ASSETS?